sreeni-sanni/ems/README.md

 ### 1. Generate Authentication Token
 - **Endpoint:** `POST /auth/token`
-- **Description:** Generate a JWT token for authenticated access to the API.
+- **Description:** Generate a JWT token using for authenticated access to the API.
 - **Request Body:**
 ```json
 {